top of page

 Arizona Trail

 Mom asks if I feel safe.
-I almost choke.
+I nearly choke.

 She must have no idea what it is like to sleep among cactus, sheltered by dancing, protective arms.

-Or what it is like to be greeted with birdsong echoing down canyon.
+Or how it feels to be greeted with birdsong echoing down canyon.

 Can she imagine fitting in among great columns of red earth, pressing her body to the ground to taste cracked and dried antler?